Appdynamics/appd-exts-commons/README.md

 **Alias:** Often, metrics are represented by ambiguous names in the artifacts being monitored.
 The Alias transform can be used to replace a metric’s name.

-**Multiplier:** The Multiplier transformer can be used to multiply the original metric value by a factor configured.
+**Multiplier:** The Multiplier transformer can be used to multiply the original metric value by a configured factor.

 **Delta:** This transformer compares the value of a metric at minute X with its value at minute X-1 and publishes the difference as a metric value.
 Note: The first value will not be reported if delta is true.